Basuo Hainan, China Travel Guide

 Many restaurants allow choosing your fresh catch from tanks.

 Fresh Coconut Water, often served directly from a young coconut.
-Qingbuliang (清补凉), a refreshing dessert soup with coconut milk, beans, fruits, and jellies.
+Qingbuliang (清补凉), a refreshing dessert a liquid dish with coconut milk, beans, fruits, and jellies.
 Local Hainan beers or common Chinese brands.

 Hainan desserts often feature light, fruit-based ingredients.
 Qiongshan tofu (琼山豆腐), a savory custard, is worth trying.
 Local cuisine adapts to festivals, with Mooncakes during Mid-Autumn, Zongzi during Dragon Boat, and specific Chinese New Year dishes.